 U.S. wheat stockpiles are at a 62-year low, even though farmers are planting from fence-to-fence.
 And with the U.S. dollar falling fast, foreign buyers are lining up to scoop up as much of Uncle Sam’s grain as they can carry away.
-Wheat recently soared to the highest price in 28 years.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Wheat recently soared to the highest price in 28 years.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Meanwhile rice, a staple food for three billion people, is becoming increasingly scarce.
 World stores of rice have shrunk from 130 million tons eight years ago to today’s stockpile of 72 million tons — enough for only 17% of annual global demand ….